-But before you rush to submit your application, let’s dig a little deeper into this card.
-Team Clark has collected all of the pertinent information to help you make an informed decision.
+But before you rush to submit your application and join him, let’s dig a little deeper.
+Team Clark has collected all the pertinent information to help you make an informed decision.

 Capital One Venture X Rewards Credit Card: The Basics

 Capital One rewards spending with this card through the accumulation of miles.
-You can earn these miles on everyday purchases.
+You can earn these miles per dollar on everyday purchases.

 |Spending Category||Miles Multiplier|

 |Hotels and Rental Cars booked via Capital One Travel||10x|

 As for redemption of the miles, you’ll have a few options.
 Venture X does not lock customers into a specific loyalty program.

 Capital One says: “Customers can use miles to book via Capital One Travel, they can transfer miles to 15 top-tier, travel loyalty programs, or they can redeem rewards for any recent travel purchase, including on purchases such as vacation rentals, flights, hotels, rideshares, cruises, and more.”

 If the basic premise of this card has you intrigued, here are some more things you should know as you consider it for your wallet.